ChloeJu/Agile-Git-Assignment/README.md

 However, the effect of free lunch is gradually decreasing since 2002.
 Due to issues related to hot dissipations, major hardware manufacturers has switched from putting more chip on a single core to multicore.
 This means, they will not keep up for the performance increase per core but instead use multiple cores to perform computational tasks.
 As a result, software engineers must be able to write parallelizable code to make the best use of their underlying hardware.

+### Comments
+Looking forward to see how the development of hardwares continues to influence the development of softwares --Lingyi Ju(Chloe)